-Resources Year Total
+Decourses Year Total

-2015 2016 2017 2018 2019 TOLAI
+Resol lites 2015 2016 2017 2018 2019 TOLAI

 Person- Actual/ 30,0 25,0 22,0 16,0 8,0 101,0

 months Planned 30,0 25,0 22,0 0,0 0,0 77,0

 Other costs Actual/ 66,0 48,0 34,0 48,0 24,0 220,0

 (in k€) Planned 66,0 48,0 34,0 0,0 0,0 148,0

-RTEWR-
+ARTEUR-

-with two side-by-side rotors, or the helicopters with co-axial rotors, or even titr-rotors, in the context of the development of high speed compound helicopters, the main rotor cannot be used as an efficient propulsive device at high speed and most of the time a propelier has to be added in order to reach high advancing velocities.
-This multiplicity of rotors is also up-to-date in the field of UAVs, where Almost all conventional helicopters have several rodors; from the classical helicopter with a main rodor and a tai-rotor, which has an anti-torque function, or the less classical tandem configuration the lifting function is more and more distributed on several rotors (sometimes more than 4).
+co-axial rotors, or even tilt-rotors.
+In the context of the development of high speed compound helicopters, the main rotor cannot be used as an efficient propulsive device at high speed and most of the time a propetier has to be added in order to rate high advancing velocities.
+This multiplicity of rotors is also up-to-date in the field of UAVs, where Almost all conventional helicopters have several rotors, from the classical helicopter with a main rotor and a tail-rotor, which has an anti-torque function, or the less classical tandem configuration with two side-by-side rotors, or the helicopters with the lifting function is more and more distributed on several rotors (sometimes more than 4).

-and can lead to complex unsteady interactions between the wakes emitted by the blades of the rotors or the propeliers.
+and can lead to complex unsteady interactions between the wakes emitted by the blades of the rolors or the propeliers.
 It is legitimate to assume that such interactions, of aecodynamic nature, can have a significant impact on vibrations, on radiated noise and on aerodynamic performance, especially but probably not exclusively, in low speed conditions. around the airframe with planes of rotations that may differ adds a lot of aeromechanical complexity The simultaneous use of rotating blades distributed

-An overview of the available literature outline the fact that Rotor.
-Photo and Rotor / Photeller wake interactions has been identified since the beginning of compound helicopters as extremely important for aircraft maneuverability and performances and is still an important concern for next generation of VTOL whibles like multicopters.
-However, performing new physical experimental databases are either extremely oid or protected by the manufacturers: in such conditions in its almost impossible to improve and validate numerical tools without performing new understanding of the interactions, the literature is scarce.
-Manufactures only focus on the overall aircraft stability, maneuverability and performances, and academic work is almost nonexistent, probably linked to the lack of freely Concerning available experiments. experiments.
+An overview of the available literature outline the fact that Rotor A Rotor and Rotor / Propelier wake interactions has been identified since the beginning of compound helicopters as extremely important for aircraft maneuverability and performances and is still an important concern for exit generation of VTOL wholces like multicopters.
+However, experimental databases are either extremely oid or performing here protected by the manufacturers.
+In such conditions it is almost impossible to improve and validate numerical tools without performing new understanding of the interactions, the literature is scarce.
+Manufactures only focus on the overall aircraft stability, maneuverability and performances, and academic work is almost nonexistent, probably linked to the lack of freely Concerning available experiments. numerical to experiments.